Downtown Bend, Oregon

 Downtown Bend features a wide array sophisticated and unique small businesses, from beauty salons to fitness stores, from clothing boutiques to art galleries.
-Downtown Bend is also a diner's paradise: grab a quick bite at The Downtowner at The Summit Saloon, which specializes in east coast style sandwiches; make a reservation at Zydeco or Joolz Restaurant and indulge in award-winning dishes prepared by some of the most renowned chefs in the country.
+Downtown Bend is also a diner's paradise: grab a quick bite at The Summit Saloon, which specializes in East Coast style sandwiches; make a reservation at Zydeco or Joolz Restaurant and indulge in award-winning dishes prepared by some of the most renowned chefs in the country.
 And don't miss out on the five downtown breweries serving up frothy ambers and crisp lagers with names like Chainbreaker White IPA, and Snake Bite Porter.

 The downtown area is made up primarily of two one-way streets, Wall and Bond, which are intersected by Greenwood, Minnesota, Oregon and Franklin.
 Just west of downtown is Drake Park, where a dam that brought electricity to Bend in 1910 still operates, and has created the picturesque Mirror Pond.
 South of the park is the Riverfront Neighborhood with older mill-worker cottages and newer homes closer to the river.
 Upscale craftsman and colonial style residences can be found along the park and closer to downtown, where the streets are shaded by mature ponderosa pines.